10 Tips for the best headshot photos

 8. Transitioning glasses.
 If you wear transitions lenses and you have booked an outdoor session, it is important to bring an older pair of non-transitions glasses.
 If you don't have non-transitioning glasses, bring an old pair and we can pop the lenses out of them for your session.

 9. Please arrive on time (and not too early!) for your session.
 If you are more than 15 minutes late, we may have to reschedule your photos.
 For sessions at the studio in Kirkwood, if you are more than 10 minutes early, you can grab a cup of coffee at Taproom Coffee, in downtown Kirkwood.
+Cancellations or rescheduling (for any reason other than illness or emergencies) will result in a reschedule fee or loss of deposit.

 10. Bring a positive attitude.